kodeklubben/lessoneditor/README.md

 https://react.semantic-ui.com/

-# Backend

-## Node js + express (backend)

-An Express application is most often used as backend application in a client-server architecture whereas the client could be written in React.js, the server could be written in Express.
-We used express as our server.
-Express ensured that all middleware can respond to HTTP requests and routing tables were setup to respond to different actions based on the HTTP method.

-## Redux

-Redux is a Javascript Library for managing application state.
-Redux provides a real time current state of the lesson with all the state variables that the app has at a given time.
-This helps to keep control of how the lesson state changes overtime and it is also very useful for debugging.

 ## markdown-it

 Markdown-it is a markdown parser package for node used for parsing markdown plaintext to html in the real-time previewer.